B & R Dairy Equipment

-Tom Witucki, General Manager, started his employment with B & R during the early years.
-In Tom’s 36 years he mostly loves “helping dairy farmers improve their milking situation making their lives easier and more enjoyable.”
+Tom Witucki, Retired, started his employment with B & R during the early years.
+Tom loved helping dairy farmers improve their milking situation making their lives easier and more enjoyable.
 Tom grew up on a farm and often helped neighbors with baling and milking.
-He has a vast list of skills, including good insights and creativity in solving a dairy producer’s needs for remodeling or new installations.
-Tom is more than willing to give his personal cell phone number to customers so he can help them anytime.
-Tom bids most jobs and oversees installations.
-It is also common to see Tom volunteering to help his family and friends with their building and construction projects.
+It is common to see Tom volunteering to help his family and friends with their building and construction projects.
 The future will include, Tom says, “more technology to help farmers be more profitable.”
 Tom and his wife, Celeste, have 2 children and two grandchildren.
 Tom loves spending time with his precious granddaughters, gardening and smoking meat.

-Ryan Johnson, Service Technician, has been with B & R for 4 years and joined our team after 8 years of farm experience.
+Ryan Johnson, Service Technician, came to B & R Dairy after 8 years of farm experience.
 Ryan lives in Bird Island with his wife, Natashia, and their three children.
 He enjoys his coworkers and the farmers for whom he works.
 In addition to his service at B & R Dairy Equipment, Ryan also volunteers at the Bird island Fire Department, enjoys playing golf, bowling, and loves being a husband and father.
 In the next 10-20 years of the dairy industry, Ryan sees more robots coming into operation.
 Ryan’s favorite pastime is baseball.

-Tracy Schaefer, Route Specialist, has been part of the B & R team since January of 2012.
-Tracy currently lives in rural Fairfax with his teenaged son.
+Tracy Schaefer, is our Route Specialist, Tracy currently lives in rural Fairfax with his teen-aged son.
 Prior to joining B & R Dairy Equipment, Tracy was a dedicated dairy farmer, specializing in his love and passion for registered Holstein cattle.
 Tracy’s position gives him the opportunity to “work with my customers to fix any issues they may have.”
 He also enjoys the successes of his customers.
 In addition to hanging out with his son and attending school events as a father, Tracy enjoys his most important passion: dairy show cattle.
 Tracy can be found judging shows, leading a sale crew of dairy cattle, and showing cattle at various state shows.
 Currently, Tracy serves as a board member for the Minnesota Holstein Association.